Verified

 This condition operates in two distinct temporal ways:

-- Asynchronous Kamma Condition (Nānakkhaṇika-kamma): This is the classic understanding of karma.
-A powerful volition occurs, immediately ceases, but drops a seed into the mind-stream.
+2. Asynchronous Kamma Condition (Nānakkhaṇika-kamma): This is the classic understanding of karma.
+A powerful volition occurs and immediately ceases, depositing a capability for future results within the continuity of existence.
 Lifetimes later, that past, ceased volition acts as the condition for a completely new resultant consciousness (vipāka) and physical body to arise.

 Textual References